IanTeda/old.hugo.ianteda.com/content/series/letters-to-my-children/_index.md

 ---
-title: Letters to my Kids
+title: Letters to my Children
 description: A Series of Letters to my Kids
 date: 2017-11-24
-publishdate: 2017-11-24
 cover: cover-fire-crash
 forward: A series of letters to my children
 ---